About The Pensions Advisory Service

-Our service relies on the hundreds of volunteers who give their time and expertise for free.
-If you're interested in joining a fantastic team, learn new experiences and want to help others, please read on.
+Our service is supported by volunteers who give their time and expertise for free.
+If you're interested in joining a fantastic team, learning new experiences and generally want to help members of the public with their pensions, please read on.

 Salary range: £27,000 to £35,000 a year (dependent on skills and experience)